Medicine Summer School

 The course allows students to build on knowledge from the GCSE and AS/A level biology syllabus and apply that knowledge in medical contexts.
 The course is open to students who have not yet started their AS/A level but students will need to be confident in grasping and applying a reasonably substantial quantity of new anatomical information.
 In many ways this is a similar burden as that faced by new medical undergraduates, so it should not deter keen prospective medics, but is something to keep in mind when considering whether this course is for you.

-Part 1 will include Dealing with Patients, Radiology, Haematology, Cardiology, Trauma and Suturing.
-You can see a schedule for this course here.
+Part 1 will include Dealing with Patients, Radiology, Haematology, Cardiology, Trauma and Suturing and will take place 7th – 8th July (and repeated 21st – 22nd July).
+A full schedule for this course will be available soon.

-Part 2 will include Neurology, The Respiratory System and Psychiatry.
-You can see a schedule for this course here.
+Part 2 will include Neurology, The Respiratory System and Psychiatry and will take place 28th – 29th July.
+A full schedule for this course will be available soon.

-Part 3 will include Oncology, Clinical Pharmacology and Gastroenterology.
-You can see a schedule for this course here.
+Part 3 will include Oncology, Clinical Pharmacology and Gastroenterology and will take place 4th – 5th August.
+A full schedule for this course will be available soon.

-Part 4 will include Obstetrics, Paediatrics and Childhood Development.
-You can see a schedule for this course here.
+Part 4 will include Obstetrics, Paediatrics and Childhood Development and will take place 18th-19th August.
+A full schedule for this course will be available soon.

-Part 5 will include Tropical Medicine, Epidemiology, Immunology and Surgical Skills.
-You can see a schedule for this course here.
+Part 5 will include Tropical Medicine, Epidemiology, Immunology and Surgical Skills and will take place 25th-26th August.
+A full schedule for this course will be available soon.

 ‘Debate Chamber’s Medicine Summer School was great!
 I learnt in great detail about medical topics such as oncology, paediatrics and epidemiology.
 Suturing bananas was a highlight for me and I would thoroughly recommend the course for a anyone considering medicine as a career.
 It was great to meet others in my position from around the country who shared a common goal.
 Most of all it was great fun!’